reganwillis/Little-Flower/README.md

 To play the game, download the installer from the [game website](https://reganwillis.github.io/Little-Flower/).

 ### Development
-For developers, clone this repository and use the batch script instructions below to create and run the EXE.
+For developers, clone this repository and navigate into the top level directory.
+Update the submodules with `git submodule update --init --recursive`.
+Use the batch script instructions below to create and run the EXE.
 All libraries will need to be downloaded and all .dll files from SFML/bin need to be added to the project folder.

 #### Batch Script
 Use the command `run` in the windows command line to run the batch script.
 This will run the commands to compile files, link them, and run the EXE as shown in the example below: